 Yes.
-In the content creation area, newsroom users as well as “experts” can be invited to review content, e.g. for technical or financial details as well as citations used, or to contribute to the content of an activity.
+In the creator4newsroom editorial module, both newsroom users and “experts” can be invited to check content, e.g. for technical or financial details and citations used, or to collaborate on the content of an activity or approval.

 Can I publish content directly from newsroom?

 Yes, with the integrated editorial module creator4newsroom.
 The standard interfaces include e.g. Swat.io and beekeeper.
 Other interfaces can be developed upon request (starting with the “Campus” version). creator4newsroom has a Word export function.

 newsroom has a status selection and display in all versions.
 There are three process groups: “Start”, “Edit”, “Finish”.
 Each group can contain two individual process steps and color codes, for example: “Proposal for conference”, “Proposal accepted”, “In progress”, “1st approval”, “management approval”, “prefinal”, “final”, and “finished”.
 Correspondingly, newsroom displays the current status with a corresponding color code for each topic, campaign, activity, and event, as well as for all tasks.
 This makes it possible to see at a glance where something is still “stuck” or whether everything is “green”.